M. A. Oommen

-Malayil Abraham Oommen (born 24 February 1932) is an economist and academic from Kerala, India.
+Malayil Abraham Oommen (born 24 February 1932) is an eminent economist and academic from Kerala, India.
 He wrote several books and published many articles on issues such as democracy, development, decentralization and economy of Kerala and India.
-He worked as economic adviser to the Botswana government.
+He has worked as economic adviser to many governments.

 Biography

 M. A. Oommen was born on 24 February 1932 at Venmony in present-day Alappuzha district.
 His father M. O. Abraham was a school teacher.
 In his autobiography Ormmappadikal, he mentions that, after his own father, it was M. M. Thomas who shaped his outlook on life.
-Theologian M. M. Thomas introduced Marxism and other ideologies in his youth classes in Thiruvananthapuram.
+Theologian M. M. Thomas introduced Socialist and other ideologies in his youth classes in Thiruvananthapuram.

 Born into a conservative Christian family, Oommen is popularly referred as a "Christian socialist".
-Although Oommen had a Marxist leaning, Congress leaders also benefited significantly from his insights.
+Although Oommen some say he has had a Marxist and Socialist leaning, Congress leaders have also significantly benefited from his insights.
+People who know him well knows he is actually a pragmatist with a keen appreciation for uplifting the common man and influenced by his conservative upbringing.

 Oommen done his college education at University College Thiruvananthapuram with economics as his area of specialization.
 After completing his master's degree in Economics with First Rank from Kerala University in 1954, he done his Ph.D. from Kerala University in 1968.
 He also studied Diploma in Economic Development, from Institute for the Study of Economic Development at Naples, Italy.

 Oommen developed an accurate and scientific curriculum for the departments of economics in various universities of Kerala and also conducted financial planning for African countries such as Botswana.
 He has worked at the Institute for the Study of Economic Development in Naples, Italy, and at the Center for Economic Growth at Yale University.
 He is also an Honorary Professor, Centre for Development Studies, Thiruvananthapuram.
-He was the first teacher of the economics department at University of Kerala, was the first economics professor at University of Calicut and was the founder-director of John Matthai Centre at Thrissur, Kerala.
+He was the first teacher of the economics department at University of Kerala, was the first economics professor at University of Calicut and was the founder-director of the leading John Matthai Centre at Thrissur, Kerala.

-Oommen, who has been appointed economic adviser to the Botswana government, has publicly criticized the country's central budget for generously subsidizing rich businessmen.
-Following this, his tenure was cut short by the Botswana government and he returned Kerala.
-Oommen also held several positions including chairman of Institute for Sustainable Development and Governance, Chairman of the 4th State Finance Commission, Government of Kerala and patron of Kerala Economic Asosiation.
+Oommen, who has been appointed economic adviser to the Botswana government, has publicly criticized the country's central budget for generously subsidizing businessmen.
+Following this, his tenure was cut short by the Botswana government and he returned to Kerala.
+Oommen also held several positions including chairman of Institute for Sustainable Development and Governance, Director of Institute of Management in Government (IMG), Chairman of the 4th State Finance Commission, Government of Kerala, and patron of Kerala Economic Association.